preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 .. image:: peoplerollup-settings-filter.png

-+ **Position**: Decide where to out the filters; top, left or right.
++ **Position**: Decide where to place the filters; top, left or right.
 + **Add filter**: Click this button to add a filter.

 Refiner
 ---------
-Us these settings to add refiners.
+Use these settings to add refiners.

 .. image:: peoplerollup-settings-refiner.png